 Superfoods are foods that have at least twelve properties unique to them.
 This means that the so-called superfoods on your supermarket shelves (think, blueberries, kale, etc.) are not actually superfoods at all.
 There are superfoods out there that will serve you well, but here are a few that we think are amazing, and a little info about what they can do for you:

 1. Raw Cacao (powder or nibs)

 Cacao is one of the best superfoods around.
 It has more antioxidant flavonoids than any food tested to date and four times the level of antioxidants in green tea.
-It promotes cardiovascular health by dilating bloods vessels, reduces clotting, improves circulation, regulates heartbeat and blood pressure, lowers LDL cholesterol, and due to the high magnesium content, reduces the risk of stroke and heart attacks.
+It promotes cardiovascular health by dilating blood vessels, reduces clotting, improves circulation, regulates heartbeat and blood pressure, lowers LDL cholesterol, and due to the high magnesium content, reduces the risk of stroke and heart attacks.

-It can protect from toxins, it repairs and resists damage caused by free radicals and may reduce risk of certain cancers.
+It can protect from toxins, it repairs and resists damage caused by free radicals and may reduce the risk of certain cancers.
 It contains other essential minerals including, sulfur, calcium, iron, zinc, copper, potassium and manganese.
 Cacao also increases levels of neurotransmitters such as serotonin; thus it acts as an anti-depressant, and it also helps to reduce PMS symptoms.
 It is famous for promoting a sense of wellbeing, and it does this by stimulating the secretion of endorphins, which is why you feel high and happy when you consume it.

 2. Chia seeds